-Vardy and Leicester’s season to be turned into a movie?Tech & Sport
+Vardy and Leicester’s season to be turned into a movie?Tech, Games & Sport

 Leicester City striker Jamie Vardy’s rise to the top has been described as a fairytale.
 From playing non-league football a few years ago he has gone on to become the driving force behind the most unlikely Premier League title push in history and earned himself a place in the England squad in the process.